 Information about these works by Nola Hatterman is very welcome.
 Please report it via the Forum or Contact.

 Nola wanted to be sent to Suriname to teach at the Cultural Center Suriname (CCS).
 She asked the sister organization in the Netherlands, the Foundation for Cultural Cooperation (Sticusa), to send her out.
 But Nola was not welcome in Suriname because of her communist sympathies.
-She left for Suriname on her own in 1953, first visited Trinidad and then headed for Suriname.
-To provide for her living, she taught the capital elite.
+In 1953 she boarded a ship on her own.
+First she visited Trinidad where she held an exhibition, next she visited Guadeloupe and then set sail for Suriname.
+She probably dropped her plan to visit Haiti and the art school of Dewitt.
+We do not know whether she planned to visit the school of Edna Manley.
+Once in Paramaribo, she gave lessons to its elite to provide for herself.
 Not long after, the CCS asked her to provide a course in painting, drawing, art history and anatomy.
 The successful course was developed in 1960 for the School of Fine Arts with Nola as director.
 The school focused on amateurs, but also provided a 2-year drawing course.
 Nola taught her students about the use of color in the tropics and developed a scheme for painting the ‘non-European type’.
 In Europe, Nola thought, there was little attention for the physiognomy of the black people.
 She reminded her students – the black psychiatrist and anti-colonialist Frantz Fanon in mind – that Suriname should no longer reflect on Europe.
 Suriname had to develop its own national art, with appreciation for its own culture and history.
 She believed that the European art schools ‘ruined’ her students.

 Nola Hatterman Art Academy (NHAA)

-A whole bunch of artists followed (few or more) lessons from Nola, in the Netherlands: Brigitte Pos-Kray, in Suriname: Armand Baag, Jules Chin A Fung, Ruben Karsters, Frank Consen, Soeki Irodikromo, Jules Brand-Flu, Doelmajid Soekinta, Rudi Chang, Wilgo Elshot , George Ramjiawansingh, Rinaldo Klas, Jozef Klas, Johan Pinas, Ilse Vreugd, Lies Franklin, Humphrey Windsock, Welsh De Vlugt, Ron Reeder, Patrick Ong Alok, Ramon Ong Alok, Arnold Ritfeld, Ara, Stanley Brouwn, Robbert Doelwijt, Milton Kam, George Grimmère, Roy Dorder, Roy Yang, Henna Rommy, Henna Lakisaran, Laurence Lieuw A Po, Merle Leiles, Lyn Panatjok, Khedoe, Carlos Blaaker, Chris Healy, Kenneth Flijders, Shamanee Kempadoo, Stuart Manuel, R. Crislau, Ricardo Melcherts , and many, many others.
+A procession of pupils who later wether of not made art their profession, took lessons from Nola, in the Netherlands: Brigitte Pos-Kray, in Suriname: Armand Baag, Jules Chin A Fung, Ruben Karsters, Frank Consen, Soeki Irodikromo, Jules Brand-Flu, Doelmajid Soekinta, Rudi Chang, Wilgo Elshot , George Ramjiawansingh, Rinaldo Klas, Jozef Klas, Johan Pinas, Ilse Vreugd, Lies Franklin, Humphrey Windsock, Welsh De Vlugt, Arnold Ritfeld, Ara, Stanley Brouwn, Robbert Doelwijt, Milton Kam, George Grimmère, Roy Dorder, Roy Yang, Henna Rommy, Henna Lakisaran, Laurence Lieuw A Po, Merle Leiles, Lyn Panatjok, Khedoe, Carlos Blaaker, Chris Healy, Kenneth Flijders, Shamanee Kempadoo, Stuart Manuel, R. Crislau, Ricardo Melcherts , and many, many others.
 If you are acquinted with any other students, please send an email or report it to the Forum.